-In September 2019, TIM also challenged resolution 221/19/CONS, before the Lazio Administrative Court (TAR), with which the sanction pursuant to Resolution 499/17/CONS, cancelled by the Regional Administrative Court of Lazio, was recalculated to the amount of 580,000.00 euros, with the maximum fine, provided for by Art.
+In September 2019, TIM also challenged resolution 221/19/CONS, before the Lazio Administrative Court (TAR), with which the sanction pursuant to resolution 499/17/CONS, cancelled by the Regional Administrative Court of Lazio, was recalculated to the amount of 580,000.00 euro, with the maximum fine, provided for by Art.
 98, paragraph 16 of the CCE in force at the time of the events, applied.

-In August 2019, AGCom initiated new proceedings (CONT 12/19/DTC) for failure to comply with the order to refund the days eroded by billing every 28 days for fixed network and convergent customers, according to the procedures established with Resolutions nos.
+In August 2019, AGCom initiated new proceedings (CONT 12/19/DTC) for failure to comply with the order to refund the days eroded by billing every 28 days for fixed network and convergent customers, according to the procedures established with resolutions nos.
 112/18/CONS and 269/18/CONS.
-On 25 March 2020, AGCom with Decision 75/20/CONS concluded the sanctioning procedure against TIM with a 3 million euro fine.
-The sanction was applied because, according to AGCom, the refund of the amount unduly invoiced should have been refunded to any customer without any request by the same customers rather than only as a consequence of a specific request by the concerned customers (as provided by TIM).
-TIM's evaluations for a possible appeal before the Administrative Court are ongoing.
+On conclusion of these proceedings, by means of resolution 75/20/CONS, the authority found that TIM did not comply with the above resolutions, imposing a fine of 3 million euro.
+The measure was challenged by TIM before the TAR in July 2020.

-In the meantime, in June 2019, TIM had in any case decided to offer its fixed network customers, active prior to 31 March 2018 and subjected to billing every 28 days, the possibility of accepting a compensatory solution, an alternative to refunding the eroded days pursuant to AGCom Resolution no. 269/18/CONS.
+In the meantime, in June 2019, TIM had in any case decided to offer its fixed network customers, active prior to 31 March 2018 and subjected to billing every 28 days, the possibility of accepting a compensatory solution, an alternative to refunding the eroded days pursuant to AGCom resolution no. 269/18/CONS.
 Subsequently, from September 2019, TIM decided to also accept requests for the refund of the eroded days.
 In both cases, TIM informed customers with several messages in the bill, on the website and in the main newspapers.
 The initiatives just described were communicated to AGCom as part of the aforementioned penalty proceedings.